return42/sphkerneldoc/linux_src_doc/drivers/usb/core/message_c.rst

 This function sends a simple interrupt message to a specified endpoint and waits for the message to complete, or timeout.

-Don't use this function from within an interrupt context, like a bottom half handler.
+Don't use this function from within an interrupt context.
 If you need an asynchronous message, or need to send a message from within interrupt context, use \ :c:func:`usb_submit_urb`\  If a thread in your driver uses this call, make sure your \ :c:func:`disconnect`\  method can wait for it to complete.
 Since you don't have a handle on the URB used, you can't cancel the request.

 .. _`usb_interrupt_msg.return`: